Some questions have a simple yes or no answer. Do you want extra toppings? Do you like Justin Bieber? Should you buy a modular power supply unit?

 – Cable mess

 Having all cables perpetually attached to your PSU means that you will have to manage both the cables you use and the ones you don’t.
-If your PC case doesn’t offer stellar cable management features, or you aren’t a cable management guru, you will end up having a mess of cables in your PC.
-This can annoy you during relatively simple procedures, like swapping a failed HDD, making it hard to find the specific two cables you need to disconnect.
-But that’s the least of the problems with a cable mess.
-You’ll also experience…
+If your PC case doesn’t offer stellar cable management features, or you haven’t read our cable management guide, you will end up having a mess of cables in your PC.
+You might also experience…

 – Increased temperatures

 Fans cool our PCs by sucking cool air and blowing out hot air, creating air paths over the components of our PCs.
-A bunch of excess cables in front of them can restrict airflow, leading to lesser cooling and higher temperatures.
-Higher temperatures affect both the longevity and performance of your PC.
+A bunch of excess cables in their way can restrict airflow, leading to lesser cooling and higher temperatures.
+That generally isn’t good for the longevity and performance of your PC.

 Fully Modular Power Supply Units